cran-simul/workshop-lorainne-2024/index.md

 - Mariya Ishteva (Katholieke Universiteit Leuven)
 - [Yassine Zniyed](https://yzniyed.blogspot.com/p/about-me.html) (University of Toulon)

-We will be announcing the list of speakers shortly.
+We will be announcing the full list of speakers shortly.

 ## Registration
 Registration is free (the capacity is limited).
 Check back for more details soon!